.

 Archips colony spinning and feeding

-When the larvae have finished feeding, they constuct pupal cells at the center of the nest where large quantities of accumulated frass are held together with silk, forming a tube.
-A section of this "central pupal chamber" is shown at the right.
+When the caterpillars have finished feeding, they construct individual pupal cells in close proximity at the center of the nest where large quantities of accumulated frass are held together with silk.
+A section of this "central pupal chamber" is shown in the middle image above.
+Prior to emerging, the pupae force their way to the outer surface of the silk nest where the adult moth ecloses.

 Fitzgerald, T. D. 1993.
 Trail and arena marking by caterpillars of Archips cerasivoranus (Lepidoptera: Tortricidae).
 J. Chem.
 Ecol.
 19:1479-1489.